Get exclusive member benefits & effect social change. Join Today

 Additionally, cholinesterase inhibitors, such as pyridostigmine (Mestinon), can be used to increase communication between nerves and muscles.

-Removal of the thymus gland may be appropriate for some patients with MG.
-The thymus gland is part of the immune system.
+Removal of the thymus gland, which is part of the immune system, may be appropriate for many patients with MG.
 Once the thymus is removed, patients typically show less muscle weakness.

-According to the Myasthenia Gravis Foundation of America, between 10 and 15 percent of people with MG will have a tumor in their thymus (MGFA, 2010).
-These are always removed, because they may become cancerous.
+According to the Myasthenia Gravis Foundation of America, between 10 and 15 percent of people with MG will have a tumor in their thymus.
+Tumors, even those that are benign, are always removed because they may become cancerous.

-Plasmapheresis is also known as plasma exchange.
-This process removes harmful antibodies from the blood.
-Removing the antibodies causes an improvement in muscle strength.
+Plasmapheresis is also known as a plasma exchange.
+This process removes harmful antibodies from the blood, which may result in an improvement in muscle strength.

 Plasmapheresis is a short-term treatment.
-The body continues to produce the antibodies, and weakness may recur.
+The body continues to produce the harmful antibodies and weakness may recur.
 Plasma exchange is helpful before surgery or during times of extreme MG weakness.

 There are some things you can do at home to help alleviate symptoms of MG:

 These treatments cannot cure MG.
-However, treated patients typically see improvements in their symptoms.
+However, you’ll typically see improvements in your symptoms.
 Some individuals may go into remission, during which treatment is not necessary.

 Tell your doctor about any medications or supplements you take.
 Some drugs can make MG symptoms worse.
-Before taking any new medication, check with your doctor to ensure it is safe.
+Before taking any new medication, check with your doctor to ensure it’s safe.

-One of the most dangerous potential complications of MG is a myasthenic crisis.
-This is a life-threatening breathing problem.
-Talk with your doctor about your risk of a crisis.
+One of the most dangerous potential complications of MG is myasthenic crisis.
+This consists of life-threatening muscle weakness that can include breathing problems.
+Talk with your doctor about your risks.
 If you start to have trouble breathing or swallowing, call 911 or go to your local emergency room immediately.

-The long-term outlook for MG varies.
+The long-term outlook for MG depends on a lot of factors.
 Some people will only have mild symptoms.
-Other people will eventually become confined to a wheelchair.
+Others may eventually become confined to a wheelchair.
 Talk to your doctor about what you can do to minimize the severity of your MG.
-Proper treatment can limit disease progression in many patients.
+Early and proper treatment can limit disease progression in many people.

 Written by: Jaime Herndon